MakerPrepLA/makerprepla/lessons/lesson08/lesson8.md

 6. Show them what number was the correct number in the end.
 7. Use a counter to let them know how many guesses it took them to get the right number.

-#### Exercise 11: Interest Rate Calculator
+#### Exercise 10: Interest Rate Calculator

 1. Ask the user for three pieces of information: a starting balance, a target balance, and an interest rate (entered as 0.05 for 5%, for example)
-2. Use a `while` loop to calculate the number of investment periods required for the starting balance to have grown larger than the target balance
+2. Use a `while` loop to calculate the number of years required for the starting balance to have grown larger than the target balance
-3. Set the textContent of a div#output to explain the answer to the user: "To grow an initial investment of $1000 to $2000 at 4.5% will require..."
+3. Set the textContent of a div#output to explain the answer to the user: "To grow an initial investment of $1000 to $2000 at 4.5% will require ... years"

 ## Turn in your work!